sumitduster-iMac/Railway/README.md

 # Railway Desktop App

-A beautiful native macOS application for [Railway](https://railway.com) with an enhanced, modern UI (Lovable-style shell).
+A beautiful native macOS application for [Railway](https://railway.com) with an enhanced, modern UI.

 ## Features